16 Best Books on Minimalism and Simplifying for 2023

 Sasaki decided to say goodbye to stuff he didn’t need.
 He went from being a “messy maximalist” to a minimalist.
 While doing so, he gained a lot of insight into what makes for a fulfilling life.

-8. A Monk's Guide to a Clean House and Mind, by Shoukei Matsumoto
+8. A Monk's Guide to a Clean House and Mind by Shoukei Matsumoto

 In case you weren’t aware, cleaning well is one of the cardinal skills that Buddhist monks must possess.
-In this book, Buddhist monk Shoukei Matsumo provides essential tips for cleaning and tidying up your house as Zen monks would do.
+In A Monk's Guide to a Clean House and Mind, Buddhist monk Shoukei Matsumo provides essential tips for cleaning and tidying up your house as Zen monks would do.

 Matsumo’s cleaning tips include: